tokyolatter04/SoftJson/README.md

 # SoftJson

 ## About
 This is a JSON parser written in C for parsing JSON data.
 It includes error handling with information about the error that occurred.
+This parser currently does not support unicode

 ## Features